artgo/ShowWords/README.md

 ./install.sh
 ```

-Edit your email and password for your Gmail account in file pass.txt
+1. Edit your email and password for your Gmail account in file pass.txt;
+2. Edit your Google Spreadsheet filename in ```spreadsheet_file_name``` variable in file words.py.

 # Run
 ```bash